Shilpareddy01/test/README.md

-Creating a test1for testing perpose
+Creating a directory test1 for testing perpose